28msec/zorba/README.txt

    * XQuery Update Facility 1.0 (as in the evolving W3C recommendation)
    * An In-Memory (replaceable) XML store (implements the XQuery Data Model (XDM) W3C recommendation)

+  Zorba release 0.9 passes 97.6% of the W3C tests of XQuery 1.0 test suite and 99.4% of the XQuery Update Facility test suite.
-  This release is not optimized for performance (e.g indexes are not supported yet).
+  However, this release is not optimized for performance (e.g indexes are not supported yet).

   The Latest Version
   ------------------